Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 	* *A description of the bird. *
 * For boolean parameters for requesting an action, start sentences with "if ture ..." and "if false ..."
 	* *If true, turn traffic lines on.
 If false, turn them off. *
-* For boolean parameters for setting the state, use "True if ...", for example:
-	* *True if the zoom is set; false otherwise.*
-* Don't put the words "true" and "false" in code font or quotation marks.
+* * Don't put the words "true" and "false" in code font or quotation marks.

 #### Return values
 * Be as breif as possible in the return value's description.